mpreterer/graph-app/README.md

  4. Write your app in `src/App.{tsx,jsx}`
  5. Run `npm test` to see if your solution passes the test suite

+ If there are any issues with the environment, you are getting errors while trying to run any of these command, please open an issue on the repository.

 ## Checklist before submitting